 to reside in University housing for the first two years.

 * Housing deposits are nonrefundable and will be applied to your bill.

 - Set Up Your Housing Account Once you have submitted your housing deposit, you can create your housing account and submit your housing preferences.
-Your housing account and create a roommate group with a preferred
+Students who complete their housing account and create a roommate group with a preferred

-be completed by July 1.
-Students who wish to make a preference for a specific roommate should
+- Students who wish to make a preference for a specific roommate should also follow these instructions.

 - Have You Applied for Financial Aid Yet?
 If you plan to be considered for need-based aid, complete the FAFSA as soon as possible.
 Contact the Financial Aid Office to ensure that you have filed all necessary paperwork.
 Our financial aid counselors

 will notify you of steps to take to complete the Master Promissory Note and Entrance

 - Submit any Remaining Necessary Documents ASAP Send any AP, IB, CLEP, and/or any/all official college transcripts and credit information

 to the Admission Office as soon as they become available to ensure your classes are

 - Attend Orientation Orientation is the best opportunity for you to become familiar with USciences and